SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Experiments

 \subsection{(\textbf{RQ4}) Parameter Sensitivity}

-\textbf{Sensitivity Analysis of Hyperparameters.} When converting the visual representation of audio into graph data, the number of patches, $N$, serves as a key hyperparameter that determines the number of nodes in both spatial and temporal graphs.
-To maintain consistency between spatial and temporal views, we use the same number of patches for both.
-We experimented with different patch sizes $N$ based on common divisors of the dimensions of the visual feature produced by Wav2Vec2 which is (1024, 224).
+\textbf{Sensitivity Analysis of Hyperparameters.} When converting the visual representation of audio into graph data, the number of patches, $N$, serves as a key hyperparameter that determines the number of nodes in both spectral and temporal graphs.
+To maintain consistency between spectral and temporal views, we use the same number of patches for both.
+We experimented with different patch sizes $N$ based on common divisors of Wav2Vec2's visual feature dimensions (1024, 224).
 The observed common divisors of 1024 and 224 are 4, 8, 16, and 32.
 In addition to patch size, we analyzed the impact of the number of neighbors $K$, another critical hyperparameter that controls the graph's connectivity by defining the number of relationships each node maintains.
 This parameter affects the graph's density, influencing its structure and characteristics.
 We tested $K$ values ranging from 1 to 7.
 As shown in~\autoref{img:sens_analysis}, the best results across all datasets were achieved with $N = 32$.
 Specifically, for the ASVspoof 2021 DF dataset, the lowest EER (7.21\%) was obtained with $K = 3$.
 Similarly, for ASVspoof 5, the best EER (2.33\%) was achieved with $K = 3$, and for CFAD, the lowest EER (8.44\%) occurred with $K = 4$.
+Larger $N$ values provide more detailed information that helps capture the local structure in the visual representation of audio.
+A value of $K = 3$ or $4$ may offer a balance by sharing enough information with neighbors without blurring distinct patterns.